-I. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
-Wetlands adjacent to TNWs: acres.
+1. TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area: TNWs: N/A linear feet, N/A wide, Or N/A acres.
+Wetlands adjacent to TNWs: N/A acres.
 2. RPWs that flow directly or indirectly into TNWs.
 Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: MAPPED BY USGS AS PERENNIAL, PERSONAL OBSERVATION OF CONSULTANT.
-Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: N/A Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: .
+Provide rationale indicating that tributary flows seasonally: N/A Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: N/A linear feet N/A wide.
+Other non-wetland waters: N/A acres.
+Identify type(s) of waters: N/A 3.
+Non-RPWs 8 that flow directly or indirectly into TNWs.